RobKraft/KansasCityUserGroups/README.md

 # KansasCityUserGroups
-Resources, meeting locations, topic ideas, and more to help make your local technology user group a success
+Resources, meeting locations, topic ideas, and more to help make your local technology user group a success.